SocietyForArtisticResearch/rc-pandoc-help/04-A-footnotes.md

 ## Inserting a hyperlink to reference in bibliography

-In the HTML tool, there is a button whcih allows you to insert a reference.
+In the HTML tool, there is a button which allows you to insert a direct link to a reference in your bibliography.
+The reference will both show on hover and when the user clicks, one can view the full bibliography.

 ![insert a reference in HTML tool](images/reference.png "the html tool toolbar, 2nd row, 14th icon is the insert reference button")

-By default, it uses the last name of the author and the year.
-If need a different format for the hyperlink, just select the text and write over it.
+By default, this type of link is constructed from the last name of the first author and the year.
+You can customize the text of the link by selecting it and typing over it, for example to include a page number.
 The links will use the default hyperlink color, that can be customized in the __Page__ settings page.

 ## Viewing the references

 References are listen on the META page of an expostion, at the bottom.

-## Import

-You can import your references from other systems using BibTeX format.
-This is supported by systems like Zotero, Menderley & JabRef.

-You can create and manage your references under the Ref tab.
-This will be displayed at the bottom of the META page of an exposition.
-The RC mainly follows the MHRA style of bibliography, with some additions where relavant.
-You can also insert links to references in your HTML tools, using the "*" button.